 That’s right: $40,000 of income every year on just a $500,000 nest egg.

-They’re all in my 8% “No-Withdrawal” retirement portfolio, which I’ve custom built to protect your nest egg in a downturn and deliver an 8% average dividend all the time, easily enough to hand us $40,000 a year on just $500,000 in savings!
+The key is my 8% “No-Withdrawal” retirement portfolio, which I’ve custom-built to protect your nest egg in a downturn and deliver an 8% average dividend all the time, easily enough to hand us $40,000 a year on just $500,000 in savings!

 Best of all, you won’t have to worry about outliving your cash, because unlike Wall Street’s deadly 4% plan, you won’t have to draw a single penny of your capital in retirement!